 5. Volume spacers

 Tuning mountain bike suspension can feel like black magic.
 But it's worth the effort to perfect your bike's handling.
-If you’re unfamiliar with the basics of how to set sag and rebound, check out our instructional video.
 Once you've dialed-in your sag and damping settings, the air volume is the next tuning variable.
 This can be adjusted with a few simple volume spacers.

 Most suspension forks and shock use an air spring.
 The air pressure you use controls how soft or firm it feels.
 This air pressure should generally be set to achieve the correct suspension sag.